shaunday/Horizons-Retrospective/README.md

 Demo at: http://mywebthings.xyz/

-(if it's down then I'm tinkering.
-Downtime won't be long.)
+(If it's down then I'm tinkering for a sec.
+Still need to setup HTTPS, and a few other things devops wise.)

 ## Overview:
 Stage1: A Trading Journal, allows the user to add and manage trade ideas and ongoing trade positions.